getsentry/sentry-elixir/pages/upgrade-9.x.md

   server_name: "my-server"
 ```

+## Make Sure the Environment Name Is Configured

+Sentry now requires the `:environment_name` configuration to be set, since the default was causing potential issues (such as [#524](https://github.com/getsentry/sentry-elixir/issues/524)).
+To fix this, configure `:environment_name` or set the `SENTRY_ENVIRONMENT` system environment variable.

 ## Fix Your Environment Variables

 Sentry 9.0.0 stops using many "magic" system environment variables for configuration.
 These were environment variables prefixed with `SENTRY_`.